RobertsLab/sams-notebook/_posts/2023/2023-01-03-Daily-Bits---January-2023.md

-- Began work on [this Issue](*https://github.com/RobertsLab/resources/issues/1569) to download/QC some coral BS-seq and RNA-seq data from NCBI SRA.
+- Began work on [this Issue](https://github.com/RobertsLab/resources/issues/1569) to download/QC some coral BS-seq and RNA-seq data from NCBI SRA BioProject [PRJNA74403](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA744403)).
 Downloads and conversion from SRA to FastQ took > 12hrs.

 ---